 What to expect from drug and alcohol rehab

 Most drug and alcohol rehab centres will conduct a full medical assessment upon your arrival.
-This assessment will determine your mental and physical well-being and will be a vital in determining your personalised treatment programme for your stay.
+This assessment will determine your mental and physical well-being and will be vital in determining your personalised treatment programme for your stay.

 The majority of patients will stay in residential rehab for 28 days, and even though treatments are tailored to the individual, the same structure is used throughout.
-First the patient must detox and then theory treatments are undertaken.
+First, the patient must detox and then theory treatments are undertaken.

 Medically supervised detox

 Detox usually lasts for just a couple of days, but should always be conducted under medical supervision.
 Since you’ll be relinquishing your body of the substance it now uses to function on a daily basis, you’ll encounter some withdrawal symptoms throughout this process.
-These symptoms will vary, depending on the length and severity of your addiction, but you could experience anything from headaches, to nausea, to increased heart rate and hallucinations.
+These symptoms will vary, depending on the length and severity of your addiction, but you could experience anything from headaches to nausea, to increased heart rate and hallucinations.

 Therapy treatment options

 Cognitive Behavioural Therapy (CBT) is the most common type of therapy used to treat addiction.
-CBT involves the process of retraining your brain in order to change certain thought process and habit and with that the way in which you approach and deal with certain situations.
+CBT involves the process of retraining your brain in order to change certain thought process and habits and with that the way in which you approach and deal with certain situations.
 Through CBT you’ll form new habits and thought patterns that will promote a more healthy and positive lifestyle.